Sony FE 600mm f/4 GM OSS announced: the longest G Master optic yet

 As we’d expect, it’s also been crafted with a dust- and moisture-resistant barrel, with magnesium alloy used liberally for both the internal and external parts, as well as at the tripod mount.
 This is complemented by a fluorine coating on the front element to help repel grease and water.

-The lens will go on sale with an asking price of £12,000 in the UK, but you’ve got plenty of time to save up for it as it won’t be available until September.
+The lens will go on sale with an asking price of £12,000 / $13,000 (pricing for Australia is to be confirmed) – but at least you’ve got time to save up, as it won’t be available until September.